Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 -   `ThreadStackAllocator`
 -   The `TransformQvvs` type and operations
 -   All static runtime methods of Psyshock (Psyshock at runtime is system-free)
+-   NetCode Bootstrap and utility APIs (when NetCode package is installed)
+-   Kinemation’s `GraphicsUnmanaged` and `GraphicsBufferUnmanaged` APIs
 -   Various other extension methods

 It is very rare for people to only go this far.
 But it might make sense if you